forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* CHANGE: As part of the fix for [GitHub issue #1408](https://github.com/forcedotcom/cli/issues/1408), Salesforce CLI now uses rotating log files.
+By default, every day at midnight the CLI makes a backup copy of the log file and then clears out its entries to start afresh.
+This new behavior ensures that the log file doesn't get too big.
+We keep backups for the past two days along with the current day’s logs.

+    Change the default behavior with these new environment variables:
+    * SF_LOG_ROTATION_PERIOD: How often a new log file is created.
+For example, a value of `1d` means a new log file is created daily, at midnight.
+A value of `2w` creates a new file every 2 weeks.
+See the _period_ entry in [this table](https://github.com/forcedotcom/node-bunyan#stream-type-rotating-file) for other options.
+Default value is `1d`.
+    * SF_LOG_ROTATION_COUNT: Number of backup files to keep.
+Default value is `2`.
+    For example, if you choose a rotation period of 2 weeks and a count of 2, you always have backups for the four weeks before the first entry in the current log.

 * FIX: We fixed some under-the-hood bugs.

 ## 1.20.0 (March 31, 2022) [stable]